 This prospectus is part of a registration statement on Form F-1 that we filed with the SEC.
-The Selling Securityholders named in this prospectus may, from time to time, sell the Resale Securities described in this prospectus in one or more offerings.
-We believe the likelihood that warrant holders will exercise their warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the trading price of our Ordinary Shares.
-If the market price for our Ordinary Shares is less than \$11.50 per share, we believe the holders of Warrants will be less likely to exercise their Warrants.
-See "Risk Factors-Risks Relating to Operating as a Public Company-The Warrants and the Converted Options may never be in the money, and may expire worthless."
-This prospectus includes important information about us, the securities being offered by us and the Selling Securityholders and other information you should know before investing.
+The Selling Holders named in this prospectus may, from time to time, sell the securities described in this prospectus in one or more offerings.
+We will not receive any proceeds from the sale by the Selling Holders of the Ordinary Shares offered by them described in this prospectus.
+This prospectus includes important information about us, the securities being offered by us and the Selling Holders and other information you should know before investing.
 Any prospectus supplement may also add, update, or change information in this prospectus.
 If there is any inconsistency between the information contained in this prospectus and any prospectus supplement, you should rely on the information contained in that particular prospectus supplement.
 This prospectus does not contain all of the information provided in the registration statement that we filed with the SEC.
-You should read this prospectus together with the additional information about us described in the section below entitled "Where You Can Find More Information."
+You should read this prospectus to does not contain all of the information below entitled "Where You Can Find More Information."
 You should rely only on information contained in this prospectus, any prospectus supplement and any related free writing prospectus.
-We have not, and the Selling Securityholders have not, authorized anyone to provide you with information different from that contained in this prospectus is accurate only as of the date on the front cover of the prospectus.
+We have not, and the Selling Holders have not, authorized anyone to provide you with information different from that contained in this prospectus, any prospectus supplement and any related free writing prospectus.
+The information contained in this prospectus is accurate only as of the date on the front cover of the prospectus.
 You should not assume that the information contained in this prospectus is accurate as of any other date.